Subwoofers rule: finally, I get it

-But after a tall glass of Crutchfield Kool-Aid, I started learning more about them and realized that car subwoofers aren't just for scaring everyone over 30 out on the road - they're vital to well-balanced sound.
+But after a tall glass of Crutchfield Kool-Aid, I started learning more about them and realized that car subwoofers aren't just for scaring everyone over 30 - they're vital to well-balanced sound.
 Inherently I knew this, since I appreciate the low tones - I'm a bass guitar player, after all.
 I also appreciate what my "home theater in a box" subwoofer does for movie sound.
 But for some reason, my mind never made the connection that a subwoofer in my car could be a good thing.

-The Alpine PLT-5 fits nicely in the trunk of my '96 Honda Accord.
+This powered sub fit nicely in the trunk of my '96 Honda Accord.

 Installation was pretty easy.
 I printed out a Crutchfield's Amplifier Installation Guide, got an 8-gauge amp wiring kit, and went to work.
 The process was pretty straightforward, even for a beginner like me.
 I got it all hooked up, finally, and...it wouldn't turn on.
 I called Crutchfield Product Support, and within three minutes the rep identified my shaky ground connection and recommended a better spot.
 Problem solved.
 Those guys really are good.

 I may be over my fear of wiring now.
 This wasn't too tough.

 Now I see the light - a subwoofer makes pretty much every piece of music sound better.
 They're not just for loud music.
 Anything with bass and drums will do, or even an orchestra - think of the increase in presence a cello would have.
 Old country tunes with a stand-up bass sound incredible, too.
 Add a sub to your car stereo rig, and you'll find yourself listening to more music than ever before.